• 1000

 When can the changes be expected and what needs to be done?

-Before the Directive can be transposed into national law, it still has to go through the EU legislative procedure.
-Member states then have 18 months to integrate the directive into their national law and an additional six months until the provisions actually enter into force.
+After approval by the European Council, the member states have 18 months to integrate the directive into their national law and a further twelve months until the provisions actually come into force.

-It remains to be seen how the testing schemes and definitions of terms will be designed in concrete terms.
-However, companies should already be prepared for the reliability of their voluntary environmental claims to be critically reviewed and take appropriate measures to ensure the accuracy and verifiability of their environmental claims.
+It remains to be seen how test schemes and definitions of terms will be organised.
+However, companies should already prepare themselves for the fact that the reliability of their voluntary environmental claims will be critically scrutinised and take appropriate measures to ensure the accuracy and verifiability of their environmental claims.

-A study conducted by the German Institute for Compliance on the topic of internal investigations in 2022 showed that more than 74 percent of the participating companies expect ESG issues to become more important in internal investigations in the future.
-With its proposal for a directive, the EU Commission is thus addressing a topic that will be relevant for German companies in terms of prevention as well as detection and clarification of violations.
+A study conducted by the German Institute for Compliance on the topic of internal investigations in 2022 showed that over 74 per cent of participating companies expect ESG issues to become more important in internal investigations in the future.
+With its proposed directive, the EU Commission is therefore addressing a topic that will be relevant for German companies both in terms of prevention and with regard to the detection and clarification of violations.

 KPMG's experts will be happy to answer any questions you may have on this topic.